 - Encourage innovation in resource-efficient design, recycling of textile fibres and service models to encourage business growth in the sector.

-- Influence consumers to adopt more sustainable behaviours by using the Love Your Clothes consumer campaign.
+- Influence consumers to buy smarter and use clothing for longer by using the existing Love Your Clothes consumer campaign.

 Links with European clothing sector